Sam Heughan: Career

 In 2018, Heughan co-starred as MI6 agent Sebastian Henshaw in the action comedy film The Spy Who Dumped Me, opposite Mila Kunis and Kate McKinnon, which he filmed during an Outlander filming hiatus.
 That same year, in his first voice-acting project, Heughan appeared in the Warner Bros.
 Interactive Entertainment video game Lego DC Super-Villains as the Mirror Master.
 In May of that year, Heughan was a guest on BBC Two Scotland's special The Adventure Show, alongside Cameron McNeish, in an episode titled "Take A Hike" that focused on Scotland's passion for walking.
 It was also announced that Heughan would portray Corporal Jimmy Dalton in Bloodshot, an adaptation of the best-selling comic book from the Valiant universe, opposite Vin Diesel and Michael Sheen.
 Bloodshot premiered in March 2020.

 In November 2018, Heughan was cast as Tom Buckingham, the lead role in SAS: Red Notice, a film based on the novel of the same name by Andy McNab.
 The film premiered in United Kingdom on March 12, 2021, via Sky Cinema.
 Rotten Tomatoes described the film as a "thoroughly mediocre action thriller."

 In 2019, it was announced that Heughan would play Paul Newman in To Olivia, a biopic about Patricia Neal and Roald Dahl starring Keeley Hawes and Hugh Bonneville.
 To Olivia premiered on February 19, 2021, in the United Kingdom, via Sky Cinema.
 In 2020, Heughan was cast as Henry in the Regency-era romantic comedy Mr. Malcom's List, based on a book of the same name by Suzanne Allain.

-Heughen wrapped up filming of the romantic drama Love Again, in early 2021, in which he stars alongside Priyanka Chopra and Celine Dion.
+He starred alongside Priyanka Chopra and Celine Dion in the romantic comedy drama film Love Again.
 The film is an English-language remake of the 2016 German film SMS für Dich, itself based on the 2009 novel of the same name by Sofie Cramer.
 It was released theatrically on May 12, 2023, by Sony Pictures Releasing.

-In October to December 2025, Heughen will play the title role in the Royal Shakespeare Company's production of Macbeth at The Other Place, Stratford-upon-Avon, opposite Lia Williams as Lady Macbeth.
+In October to December 2025, Heughan played the title role in the Royal Shakespeare Company's production of Macbeth at The Other Place, Stratford-upon-Avon, opposite Lia Williams as Lady Macbeth.